Brunswick Cricket Club: 1900-1950: Glory Years

 In 1909, the Brunswick Cricket Club joined the Victorian Sub-District Cricket Association and eventually moved to A.G.
 Gillon Oval, which remains as the club's home ground today.
 From the early days Brunswick established a reputation as the powerhouse of the competition, remaining undefeated across two seasons in 1928/29 and 1929/30.
 The club went on to win six premierships in seven seasons from 1939/40 to 1945/46.
 Over these decades, William J. Dowling won the first eleven batting award fifteen times and the bowling award once.
 Bill was captain of the 1928/29 Premiership team, while other notable players during this period included former Australian Test players Bert Ironmonger and Morris Sievers.
 Ironmonger returned to Brunswick aged 51 and took 62 wickets at 9.53 in 1936/37.
 During his time as captain, Ironmonger oversaw the development of young wicketkeeper named Bill Jacobs.
 Jacobs would follow Brunswick players Morris Sievers and Roy Gardiner to play District Cricket with the Fitzroy Cricket Club in 1937.
 Jacobs played 266 consecutive matches for Fitzroy between 1937–38 and 1955–56, before moving into cricket administration.
-Bill served as a VCA Delegate from 1957-58 to 1968-69, as a State Selector from 1959-60 to 1971-72 (and 1982-83), and as Assistant Secretary of the VCA in 1973-74.
+Bill served as a Victorian Cricket Association (VCA) Delegate from 1957-58 to 1968-69, as a State Selector from 1959-60 to 1971-72 (and 1982-83), and as Assistant Secretary of the VCA in 1973-74.
 Bill managed Australian teams to South Africa (1966–67) and the West Indies (1973), as well as managing the Rest of the World team in Australia (1971–72) at the request of the Australian Cricket Board.
 He was awarded Cricket Victoria life membership following his retirement as a delegate in 1969.
 Bill's son Ken Jacobs also played cricket for Brunswick.
 From 1980-2007 Ken was CEO of Cricket Victoria, in Melbourne Australia.
 In the year 2000 Ken was awarded the Australian Sports Medal by the Australian Government for his services to cricket.